yannhowe/feed_me/README.md

 ## Going Further

-There are a number of things for the project I'd would change if this went into production at any scale:
+There are a number of things for the project I would change if this went into production at any scale:
 - Structure project files by  model/endpoint/functionality/project team
 - Use a database sutable for the scale like AWS RDS Aurora serverless
 - Use IDs as a unique constraint instead of usernames directly